Gimer0x/automated-market-maker/README.md

 * Add and remove liquidity.
 * Manage shares.
 * Implements the constant product model of UniswapV2.
-* Validates tokens with different number of decimals.
+* Allows swap of tokens with different number of decimals.
 * Testing